augurlabs/augur_view/installing.md

 ## Proxy with NGINX

 To proxy with NGINX, you need to add a reverse proxy location to the NGINX config file your server is using.
 The location block should direct traffic to localhost, using the port you chose above (such as `8000`).
-You can replace the Location below with any relative address of your choice (such as "/").
+You can replace the Location below with any relative address of your choice (such as "/augur").
 ```
-location /augur {
+location / {
     proxy_pass http://127.0.0.1:8000;
 }
 ```
+### Note
+Whatever location you set your proxy to, you'll need to update the `approot` parameter of the default config.
+The default `approot` is `"/"`.